Skip to content

 The amount required for a comfortable retirement varies based on your lifestyle, expected expenses, location, and healthcare requirements.
 Remember that saving for retirement should begin well in advance of your actual retirement date.
 In general, the sooner you start, the better.

-To maintain a comparable standard of living, financial advisors often recommend building a retirement fund capable of providing 70% to 80% of your pre-retirement income annually.
+To maintain a comparable standard of living, financial advisors often recommend building a capable retirement fund.
+An effective fund provides 70% to 80% of your pre-retirement income annually.
 To determine the exact amount, take into account factors like your projected retirement age, current income, expected expenses, and any savings or investments.
-It's crucial to factor in inflation and unforeseen costs.
+The current annuity rates in India hover from 5.44% to 9.24% for a cap of INR 1 crore.
+It’s crucial to factor in inflation and unforeseen costs.
 Consulting with a financial advisor can provide more accurate estimates based on your unique circumstances.

 Stages of Retirement Planning